silviamaggi/smd-com/_posts/2021-01-17-deactivated-my-instagram-account.md

   - instagram
   - photography
   - social media
-description: 'I deactivated my Instagram account.
+description: "I deactivated my Instagram account.
 What now?
-If it sounds like a big a deal, it''s because it is.
-My first week post-Instagram.'
+If it sounds like a big a deal, it's because it is.
+My first week post-Instagram."
 featured-image: feat-deactivated-instagram-account.jpg
 redirect_from:
   - /i-deactivated-my-instagram-account-what-now/